Breaking Down and Building Up: Mixture of Skill-Based Vision-and-Language Navigation Agents: LLM Usage

 \section{LLM Usage}

-We used LLM-based tools for polishing grammar and aiding the writing.
-In addition, we utilize LLM to generate synthetic instructions for skill-specific datasets as described in Section~\ref{sec:data_synthesis_agent_train}.
-Moreover, LLMs and VLMs serve as our temporal reordering module and action router in Section~\ref{sec:temporal_reordering} and ~\ref{sec:action_router}.
+We used LLM-based tools for polishing grammar and aiding in writing.
+In addition, we utilize a LLM to generate synthetic instructions for skill-specific datasets as described in Section~\ref{sec:data_synthesis_agent_train}.
+Moreover, LLMs and VLMs serve as our temporal reordering module and action router in Section~\ref{sec:temporal_reordering}.